 The way it works is that the documents retrieved from MongoDB are serialized and CONNECT use them as if they were read from a file.
 This implies serializing by MongoDB and parsing by CONNECT and is not the best performance wise.
 CONNECT tries its best to reduce the data transfer when a query contains a reduced column list and/or a where clause.
 This way makes all the possibilities of the JSON table type available, such as calculated arrays.

-However, to work on big JSON collations, using the MONGO table type is generally the normal way.
+However, to work on big JSON collations, using the MONGO table type is the prefered way.

 Note: JSON tables using the MongoDB access accept the specific MONGO options colist, filter, driver and pipe.
 They are described in the MONGO table chapter.